How can we do that?

 The successful project manager nails it anyway, coming up with something brand-new that does the job and is acceptable to all.
 Sometimes it is a radical departure; often, it is an innovative application of a standard procedure.

-The initial phase is a thorough examination of the situation, including identification of the problems and possibilities that exist in it.
-Information resources are mined, opinions are gathered and discussions are held.
+possibilities that exist in it.
+Information resources are mined, opinions are

+gathered and discussions are held.
 The second phase is determination of what a solution would look like.
 This is not a solution, but instead is the specifications the solution should meet.
 What must the solution do, whom should it satisfy, what limitations must it overcome?
 There might be a dozen or more such criteria.

-It is not unusual for harebrained options to be tossed into the mix, and they freshen thinking as well as occasionally turn out to have practical value.
+is not unusual for harebrained options to be tossed into the mix, and they

+freshen thinking as well as occasionally turn out to have practical value.
 The best brainstorms can include timed competition among teams, followed by analysis of the results for variety and originality.
 There also can be series of brainstorms, with later rounds benefiting from the stimulation of earlier ones.

 James Webb Young, an early leader in the American advertising industry, came up with a creative process that I have used, and it works (“A Technique for Producing Ideas” 1911).